Local Privacy, Data Processing Inequalities, and Statistical Minimax Rates

-In this paper, we take a fully inferential point of view on privacy by bringing differential privacy into contact with statistical decision theory.
+In this paper, we take a fully inferential point of view on privacy, bringing differential privacy into contact with statistical decision theory.
 Our focus is on the fundamental limits of \mbox{differentially-private} estimation.
-We obtain independence from specific estimation procedures by studying the minimax risks associated with various estimation problems, and we obtain independence from specific privacy-preserving mechanisms by treating differential privacy as an abstract constraint on estimators.
+By treating differential privacy as an abstract constraint on estimators, we obtain independence from specific estimation procedures and privacy-preserving mechanisms.
 Within this framework, we derive both lower bounds and matching upper bounds on minimax risk.
-Our lower bounds are obtained by integrating differential privacy into the classical paradigms for bounding minimax risk via the inequalities of Le Cam, Fano, and Assouad, whereas the matching upper bounds are obtained by proposing and analyzing specific differentially-private procedures.
+We obtain our lower bounds by integrating differential privacy into the classical paradigms for bounding minimax risk via the inequalities of Le Cam, Fano, and Assouad, while we obtain matching upper bounds by proposing and analyzing specific private procedures.

-We study the strong setting of \emph{local privacy}, in which providers trust no one, not even the statistician collecting the data.
+We study the setting of \emph{local privacy}, in which providers do not even trust the statistician collecting the data.
 Although local privacy is a relatively stringent requirement, we view this setting as a natural step in identifying minimax risk bounds under privacy constraints.
-Indeed, local privacy is one of the oldest forms of privacy: its essential form dates back to~\citet{Warner65}, who proposed it as a remedy for what he termed ``evasive answer bias'' in survey sampling.
+Indeed, local privacy is one of the oldest forms of privacy: its essential form dates to~\citet{Warner65}, who proposed it as a remedy for what he termed ``evasive answer bias'' in survey sampling.
 We hope that we can leverage deeper understanding of this classical setting to treat other privacy-preserving approaches to data analysis.